paulgb/tiny-firestore-odm/README.md

 simplified interface centered around using Firestore as a key/value store for arbitrary collections of (serializable) Rust objects.

+See [Are We Google Cloud Yet?](https://github.com/paulgb/are-we-google-cloud-yet) for a compatible Rust/GCP stack.

 ## Usage

 ```rust